djhaskin987/degasolv/docs/command-reference.rst

 returns a page that looks something like this::

   Usage: degasolv <options> resolve-locations <resolve-locations-options>

   Options are shown below, with their default values and
-    descriptions:

-    -r, --requirement REQ                  Resolve req.
-May be used more than once.
-    -R, --repository INDEX                 Use INDEX.
-May be used more than once.
+    descriptions.
+Options marked with `**` may be used more than once.
-    -s, --resolve-strat STRAT   thorough   May be 'fast' or 'thorough'.

     -f, --conflict-strat STRAT          exclusive  May be 'exclusive', 'inclusive' or 'prioritized'.
+    -p, --present-package PKG                      Hard present package. ** -r, --requirement REQ                          Resolve req. **
+    -R, --repository INDEX                         Search INDEX for packages. ** -s, --resolve-strat STRAT           thorough   May be 'fast' or 'thorough'.
     -S, --index-strat STRAT             priority   May be 'priority' or 'global'.
+    -t, --package-system SYS            degasolv   May be 'degasolv' or 'apt'.

     -h, --help                                     Print this help page

   The following options are required for subcommand `resolve-locations`:

     - `-R`, `--repository`, or the config file key `:repositories`.
     - `-r`, `--requirement`, or the config file key `:requirements`.